Rodrigo Lindoso

-Rodrigo Oliveira Lindoso (born 6 June 1989) is a Brazilian professional footballer who last played as a midfielder for Brasileirão Série B club Ceará.
+Rodrigo Oliveira Lindoso (born 6 June 1989) is a Brazilian professional footballer for Operário Ferroviário.

 Club career

 Madureira and loans

 Born in São Luís, Maranhão, Lindoso was a Madureira youth graduate.
 He made his first team debut on 5 July 2009, starting in a 0–0 Série D home draw against Tupi.

 Lindoso became a regular starter for the side in the following campaigns, scoring a hat-trick in a 4–3 home win against Botafogo-SP on 14 August 2010.
 Impressing during the 2011 Campeonato Carioca, he joined Série A side Fluminense on 16 May 2011, on loan for one year.

 Lindoso made his top tier debut on 7 September 2011, starting in a 2–1 away win against Cruzeiro.
 The following February, after being rarely used, he moved to Criciúma also in a temporary deal.

 After again receiving limited chances, Lindoso returned to Madureira for the 2013 Campeonato Carioca, where he stood out as one of the team's best performers.